suadalgarni/Schloss-rrAnalysis-XXXX-2020/README.md

 Code Club Project: Assessing whether intra and inter-genomic variation hinder utility of ASVs

+Author: Dr.Suad Algarni

-Developed over a series of code Club episodes led by Pat Schloss to answer an important question in microbiology and sevelop comfort using tools to develop reproducible research practices.
+Developed over a series of Code Club episodes led by Pat Schloss to answer an important question in microbiology and develop comfort using tools to develop reproducible research practices.